Hemashree-G/warmup-first-repo/README.md

-# warmup-first-repo This is my first GitHub repository.
+ This is my first GitHub repository.
 So far, I have learned:
 - Basics of Git: staging, commits, push, pull, merge
 - Branching strategies: main, dev, feature/*